Eurocopter issues safety alert over EC135 fuel gauge error

 The company said it would “update its Safety Information Notice as needed” with investigations continuing.

-The discovery of the fault in Bond’s fleet came 12 days after one of its EC135s leased to the police crashed into the Clutha pub in Glasgow killing three crew and 7 others.

-A preliminary report from the Air Accidents Investigation Branch (AAIB) stated last week that initial checks found no engine or gearbox problems and fuel on board.
+A preliminary report from the Air Accidents Investigation Branch (AAIB) stated last week that initial checks in connection with the Glasgow crash found no engine or gearbox problems and fuel on board.
 Investigations are continuing.

 Bond Aviation said in a statement on Monday that the results of the tests on the rest of its helicopters were validated by Eurocopter, and appropriate repairs were made before returning the aircraft to service.